Skip To Main Content

 EEN485 HONORS ENGLISH 2

 Students cover the EEN404 curriculum at a more advanced pace and depth.
-Prerequisite: 9th-grade teacher recommendation, and strong independent reading, writing, and analysis skills (full year – 1 credit) 10.
+EEN485 focuses heavily on academic writing and literary analysis and is designed to prepare students for future honors, AP, and college-level courses.
+Prerequisite: teacher recommendation (full year – 1 credit) 10.

-Students study both British Literature and rhetoric at an advanced pace, breadth, and depth.
+Students cultivate their understanding of writing and rhetorical arguments through reading, analyzing, and writing texts as they explore the rhetorical situation, claims and evidence, reasoning and organization, and style.
 Students demonstrate initiative, complete a great deal of individual work, and participate in demanding instruction.
 Students prepare to take the AP Language and Composition Examination.
-Prerequisite: Honors English 2 strongly recommended; exceptionally strong students may take the class with teacher recom-mendation (full year – 1 credit) 11.
+Prerequisite: teacher recommendation (full year – 1 credit) 11, 12.

-ENGL 1007: Seminar in Writing Through Literature (4 credits)
+UConn equivalent course: ENGL 1007: Seminar in Writing through Literature (4 credits).

 EMC904 MULTICULTURAL LITERATURE